ENGAGE EXPLORE CREATE

 START, in partnership with the Fine Arts Work Center, is now entering its third year!
 Designed to provide new, exciting, and concentrated media classes, START students work with Fellows from the Fine Arts Work Center during Saturday afternoon sessions over a 6-week period.
 Students may apply to any class of the program; no prior art experience is required.
 Students may also choose to participate in one or two semesters.
 All START programming is offered free-of-charge, with transportation, materials, and snacks provided thanks to a generous donor.

 Each START session is determined by the expertise of the FAWC Fellow teaching artists.
 These gifted artists and writers bring a wealth of talent and experience to the Cape, hailing from across the US and abroad, and provide young artists a chance to dig deep into a particular medium, developing both their skill set and their portfolio.
 Previous sessions have included classes in sculpture, mixed-media, creative writing, cinematography, digital animation, and drawing.
-START is currently available to students ages 13-19, with specific class content being announced early fall, 2019.
+START is currently available to students ages 10-16.

 2020 PROGRAM SCHEDULE